 Kasuga Taisha Shrine 春日大社

-Nara's grandest shrine houses four main deities and a dozen lucky gods
+Nara's grandest shrine houses four main deities and many lucky gods

 Kasuga Taisha is considered one of the most sacred sites in all of Japan.
 As a place where numerous gods are enshrined, it attracts both devotees and tourists seeking an iconic Shinto experience.